 Jury Convicts Alleged Former Marcos Mistress of Fraud

-Turning down a bail request, U.S. District Judge Pamela Ann Rymer ordered Mrs. de Villagran to jail until her Dec.
+U.S. District Court Judge Pamela Ann Rymer rejected a request for bail and ordered Mrs. de Villagran jailed until her Dec.
 14 sentencing.
 She faces a maximum prison sentence of 127 years.

-Lawyers for Mrs. de Villagran had sought to present evidence that she was not responsible for her actions.
-They said she had brain damage from blockage of an artery that supplies blood to the brain and also suffered dementia as a result of the AIDS virus.
+Lawyers for Mrs. de Villagran said she had brain damage from blockage of an artery that supplies blood to the brain and also suffered dementia because of her exposure to AIDS.

 Prosecutors argued that Mrs. de Villagran, who lived in a luxurious Pasadena mansion, lied on a series of bank loan applications that she made millions in an auto exports business and that she raked in huge profits from large real estate holdings in Beverly Hills.

 In reality, the government said, she juggled up to 60 payments a month on the loans obtained between 1983 and 1986 to maintain a lavish lifestyle.
 She sought new loans to pay off old ones until ″the bubble burst,″ Assistant U.S. Attorney Ronald Nessim told jurors.

 Mrs. de Villagran’s purported involvement with Marcos, said to have occurred about 20 years ago, was the subject of the book ″Marcos’ Lovey Dovie″ by Philippine journalist Hermie Rotea.

 Marcos has never denied the relationship, and prosecutors said publicity about the couple may have helped Mrs. de Villagran obtain millions of dollars in loans.

 The federal indictment accused Mrs. de Villagran of concealing $6 million in antiques, Chinese ceramics and artwork after her husband, Sergio, filed for bankruptcy last year, pleading debts of $23 million.